adamcooke/authie/README.md

 end
 ```

+## Instrumentation/Notification

+Authie will publish events to the ActiveSupport::Notification instrumentation system.
+The following events are published
+with the given attributes.

+* `set_browser_id.authie` - when a new browser ID is set for a user.
+Provides `:browser_id` and `:controller` arguments.
+* `cleanup.authie` - when session cleanup is run.
+Provides no arguments.
+* `touch.authie` - when a session is touched.
+Provides `:session` argument.
+* `see_password.authie` - when a session sees a password.
+Provides `:session` argument.
+* `mark_as_two_factor.authie` - when a session has two factor credentials provided.
+Provides `:session` argument.
+* `session_start.authie` - when a session is started.
+Provides `:session` argument.
+* `browser_id_mismatch_error.authie` - when a session is validated when the browser ID does not match.
+Provides `:session` argument.
+* `invalid_session_error.authie` - when a session is validated when invalid.
+Provides `:session` argument.
+* `expired_session_error.authie` - when a session is validated when expired.
+Provides `:session` argument.
+* `inactive_session_error.authie` - when a session is validated when inactive.
+Provides `:session` argument.
+* `host_mismatch_error.authie` - when a session is validated and the host does not match.
+Provides `:session` argument.

 ## Differences for Authie 4.0

 Authie 4.0 introduces a number of changes to the library which are worth noting when upgrading from any version less than 4.

 * Authie 4.0 removes the impersonation features which may make a re-appearance in a futre version.
+* All previous callback/events have been replaced with standard ActiveSupport instrumentation notifications.
 * Various methods on Authie::Session (more commonly known as `auth_session`) have been renamed as follows.
   * `check_security!` is now `validate`
   * `persist!` is now `persist`